Jihlava: 20th century

-From an ethnic point of view, the city was about 80% German (census 1910: 21.756 out of 27.927 inhabitants).
-The city and its surroundings constituted a German-speaking enclave within Czech-speaking Bohemia and Moravia, so-called Jihlava Language Island.
+From an ethnic point of view, the city was half-German (about 54% in 1921) and half-Czech, but mostly German was spoken here.
+The city and its surroundings constituted a German-speaking enclave within Czech-speaking Bohemia and Moravia, so-called Jihlava language island.
 After World War I and the establishment of Czechoslovakia, the Germans demanded the annexation of the German language island to Austria.
-The Austrian demanded the language island for Austria, but the winners of the war gave all the german speaking territories of Bohemia and Moravia to the CSR.
+But the Austrian parliament itself rejected their request, so they had to adapt.
 In the 1920 election, German parties won a majority.

-The relatively peaceful coexistence of the Czech and German-speaking inhabitants that lasted for hundreds of years ended in 1918.
-Then the czech nationalism discriminated the german population, since 1933 the Sudeten German Party of Konrad Henlein raised.
+The relatively peaceful coexistence of the Czech and German-speaking inhabitants that lasted for hundreds of years ended with the nationalism caused by the Sudeten German Party of Konrad Henlein, which raised in 1933.

-The Jewish synagogue from 1862–1863 was burnt down in 1939.
+The Jewish synagogue, built in 1862–1863, was burnt down in 1939.
 Most of Jihlava's Jewish population, which numbered over 1,000 people, was deported and killed due to the Holocaust in Bohemia and Moravia.
 After the end of World War II, starting from 9 May 1945, German-speakers were banned from using public transportation and were ordered to carry white armbands identifying them as Germans.
 Following the Beneš decrees, most of the German-speakers were expelled.

-Between 1950 and 1952, Jihlava was the site of several show trials of Communist Party of Czechoslovakia, which were directed against the influence of the Roman Catholic Church on the rural population.
+Between 1950 and 1952, Jihlava was the site of several show trials of Communist Party of Czechoslovakia, which were directed against the influence of the Catholic Church on the rural population.
 In the processes eleven death sentences were passed.
 All the convicted persons were rehabilitated after the Velvet Revolution.

 In 1969, in protest against the normalization in Czechoslovakia, Evžen Plocek set himself on fire on the city square in emulation of others in Prague.
 Today there is a memorial plaque to him.

+On 6 June 1991, after the collapse of centrally-planned socialist economy, the first ever supermarket in now-capitalist Czechoslovakia opened in Jihlava.

 Demographics

 Economy

 The industry in Jihlava is mainly focused on the production of machines and components for the automotive industry.
 The largest company based in the city is Bosch Diesel, a subsidiary of Robert Bosch GmbH.
 The company employs about 4,000 people and is among the largest employers in the region.
 It manufactures components for diesel injection pump.

 Other important industrial companies include Marelli Automotive Lighting Jihlava (a producer of automotive lighting) and Motorpal, a manufacturer of injection pumps founded in 1946.

 The most important non-industrial employers include the Jihlava Hospital and the Jihlava Psychiatric Hospital.

+The Jihlava agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
+It is an area that includes the city and its surroundings, linked to the city by commuting and migration.
+It has about 98,000 inhabitants.